cat-haines/pebble-app-ready-service/README.md

 This package includes both C and JavaScript code.
 Information on how to install the package, and work with it in your JavaScript and C code are detailed below.

+The [Test Application](./test-app) demonstrates a minimal code sample with the package.

 ### Installation

 To install the package, run the following command from a Pebble project: